 As part of Ireland's Climate Action Plan, further research will be done on making wave power commercially viable, with the aim of establishing Ireland as a leader in this developing technology.

 There are several issues that arise when renewable energy is installed out at sea rather than on land.
-The devices must deal with more extreme weather conditions which has the potential to greatly damage the systems.
-The salt water is corrosive towards most materials which makes it difficult to create a long lasting wave energy device.
+The devices must deal with more extreme weather conditions which have the potential to greatly damage the systems.
+The saltwater is corrosive towards most materials which makes it difficult to create a long-lasting wave energy device.
 Marine life such as barnacles attaching to the devices could also me a major issue.

 There are also concerns about the environmental impact of wave energy.
 Some devices employ the use of underwater turbines which could potentially damage all kinds of marine life.
 Further research is required to fully determine the effects.

 Wave power is unique in that energy is created in pulses with each wave.
 The waves are used to spin turbines.
 It is proving to be difficult to effectively harness this type of energy as power generators require a continuous source of energy.
 Wave power only spins the turbines for several seconds at a time.
 This is not sufficient to generate enough usable electricity.
 Due to this limitation there have been many creative devices in efforts to successfully harness wave energy.
 A few examples are included below.